d2l-ai/d2l-en/chapter_attention-mechanism/seq2seq-attention.md

 ## Decoder

-Since the encoder of seq2seq with attention mechanism is the same as `Seq2SeqEncoder` in :numref:`sec_seq2seq`, we will dive directly into the decoder.
-We add a MLP attention layer (`MLPAttention`) which has the same hidden size as the LSTM layer in the decoder.
+Since the encoder of seq2seq with attention mechanisms is the same as `Seq2SeqEncoder` in :numref:`sec_seq2seq`, we will just focus on the decoder.
+We add an MLP attention layer (`MLPAttention`) which has the same hidden size as the LSTM layer in the decoder.
 Then we initialize the state of the decoder by passing three items from the encoder:

-- **the encoder outputs of all timesteps**, which are used as the attention layer's memory with identical keys and values;
+- **the encoder outputs of all timesteps**: they are used as the attention layer's memory with identical keys and values;

-- **the hidden state of the encoder's last timestep** that is used as the initial decoder's hidden state;
+- **the hidden state of the encoder's final timestep**: it is used as the initial decoder's hidden state;

-- **the encoder valid lengths**, so the attention layer will not consider the padding tokens with in the encoder outputs.
+- **the encoder valid length**: so the attention layer will not consider the padding tokens with in the encoder outputs.

-In each timestep of the decoding, we use the output of the decoder's last RNN layer as the query for the attention layer.
+At each timestep of the decoding, we use the output of the decoder's last RNN layer as the query for the attention layer.
 The attention model's output is then concatenated with the input embedding vector to feed into the RNN layer.
-Despite the RNN layer hidden state also contains history information from decoder, the attention output explicitly selects the encoder outputs based on the `enc_valid_len`, so that the attention output suspends other non-correlated information.
+Although the RNN layer hidden state also contains history information from decoder, the attention output explicitly selects the encoder outputs based on `enc_valid_len`, so that the attention output suspends other irrelevant information.

-Let's implement the `Seq2SeqAttentionDecoder` together, and see how it differs from the decoder in seq2seq model from :numref:`sec_seq2seq_decoder`.
+Let's implement the `Seq2SeqAttentionDecoder`, and see how it differs from the decoder in seq2seq from :numref:`sec_seq2seq_decoder`.

 ```{.python .input  n=2}
 class Seq2SeqAttentionDecoder(d2l.Decoder):